Snazzy320/WALLET-MANAGEMENT-SYSTEM-/README.md

 ## Background

 In today's digital age, managing finances efficiently is more crucial than ever.
 Digital wallets have revolutionized the way we handle transactions, providing a seamless and secure method for storing, sending, and receiving money.
-From everyday consumers to large enterprises, digital wallets offer convenience and innovation in financial management.
+From everyday consumers to large enterprises, digital wallets offer conveniegitnce and innovation in financial management.

 ## Objective
 The objective of this assignment is to design and implement a comprehensive Wallet Management System.
 This system will allow users to create and manage their digital wallets, perform transactions, view transaction histories, and maintain their financial data securely.